ywwes26/MCMC-Auxiliary/README.md

 julia --project=. scripts/run_gaussian_20d.jl --target_rate 0.55 --round 1
 ```

-Multiple rounds can be run using a for loop (which can be slow):
+Multiple rounds can be run using a for loop (this may be slow):

 ```bash
 for rate in 0.25 0.4 0.55; do